adr1enbe4udou1n/express-boilerplate/README.md

 Express routes with basic actions callbacks, it's up to you if you prefer dedicated controllers classes outside.

 * `views`
-Handlebars views for HTML layout, with support of `partials`, `extend` and `block` theming.
+Nunjucks views for HTML layout, with support of `partials`, `extend` and `block` theming.

 * `app.js`
 Express app initialization (routes, middlewares, etc.).

 * `hbs.js`
-Handlerbars settings with his helpers (extend, block, active_route, etc.), feel free to add any custom helpers.
+Nunjucks settings with his helpers (extend, block, active_route, etc.), feel free to add any custom helpers.

 * `gulpfile.js`
 Traditional Gulpfile for specific development tasks as launch webpack and serve express dev mode.
 Assets are entirely managed by Webpack.